Thu 30 Nov 2006

 Posted by Laurence Aurbach under New Neighborhoods1 Comment

-Rockville Town Center, a transit-oriented development nearing completion in Rockville, Md., was in the national news recently.
+Rockville Town Square, a transit-oriented development nearing completion in Rockville, Md., was in the national news recently.
 It received favorable coverage in the New York Times article A Piazza for a Maryland Suburb.

-Writing for the online magazine Godspy earlier this year, Paul Grenier and Tim Patitsas wrote an extensive critique of Rockville Town Center titled The Liturgy of the City Street.
-While Rockville Town Center has certain flaws, I felt their critique was unfair in some respects.
+Writing for the online magazine Godspy earlier this year, Paul Grenier and Tim Patitsas wrote an extensive critique of Rockville Town Square titled The Liturgy of the City Street.
+While Rockville Town Square has certain flaws, I felt their critique was unfair in some respects.
 Here is my response to Grenier and Patitsas’ article:

 However, their article requires some refinement before I, and perhaps most new urbanists, can agree with its critique of new urbanism.